Training and peer mentoring

 Academic researchers and non-fiction authors funded by Kone Foundation can apply to work at the Saari Residence in Mynämäki, Southwest Finland, which is intended for artists and researchers.
 One apartment and workspace is reserved for a researcher during the winter, and participants in research projects supported by the Foundation can gather in the main building of the manor for short, intensive periods.
 The typical duration of residency work is two months.
 Academic research includes here artistic research at institutions such as the University of the Arts Helsinki or Aalto University.
 Unfortunately, artists whose work contains some research elements but is not performed in an academic context do not fall within the scope of residencies intended for researchers.
 They may apply for residencies through our annual application round.

 Do you have any questions relating to the progress of your research project, resource use, reporting, or communications?
-The Executive Director and the Director of Research Funding of the Foundation organise receptions at which people can meet them face to face at the Lauttasaari Manor, or chat with them by phone.
+The Executive Director, the Director of Research Funding and the Head of Communications organise receptions at which people can meet them face to face at the Lauttasaari Manor, or chat with them by phone.
 Reception times are announced in the event calendar on the foundation’s website, and in the social media.

-Following our newsletter is the easiest way to keep abreast of our services, events and other news for our grantees.
-As a grantee, you will receive an Grants+ newsletter every month and the ‘At the Well’ newsletter six times a year.
+Following our newsletter is the easiest way to keep abreast of the Foundation’s services and events for grantees, as well as other news.
+As a grantee, you will receive our public newsletter four to six times a year as well as a Grants+ newsletter a couple of times a year.

 Subsribe to the Grants+ newsletter (for our grantees only)